 - There are menorahs and kiddush cups in the Last Chance General Store.

 - Lemony Snicket places a stone at the edge of the pit where Madame Lulu/Olivia was killed.
 It is a Jewish custom to place stones on grave sites.
+After Olaf and Kit die in The End, their graves are marked with a stone each.

 - When tasked with preparing a dish with salmon, Sunny makes smoked salmon and refers to it by its Yiddish name: lox.